dusk-network/dusk-protocol/consensus/chain-management/README.md

 9.  $\texttt{output } true$

 #### *VerifyBlockHeader*
-*VerifyBlockHeader* returns $true$ if all block header fields are valid with respect to the previous block and the included transactions.
+This procedure returns $true$ if all block header fields are valid with respect to the previous block and the included transactions.
 If so, it outputs $true$, otherwise, it outputs $false$.

 ***Parameters***
 - $\mathsf{B}$: block to verify